 MITIGATE Definition Meaning - Merriam-Webster The meaning of mitigate is straightforward enough: to make something—such as a problem, symptom, or punishment—less harsh or severe Sometimes, however, mitigate appears where the similar-looking militate is expected

-Mitigate - Definition, Meaning Synonyms | Vocabulary. com Choose the verb mitigate when something lessens the unpleasantness of a situation You can mitigate your parents' anger by telling them you were late to dinner because you were helping your elderly neighbor The somewhat formal verb mitigate comes from the Latin roots mītis, "soft," and agere, "to do act," which add up to "to soften "
+Mitigate - Definition, Meaning Synonyms | Vocabulary. com The somewhat formal verb mitigate comes from the Latin roots mītis, "soft," and agere, "to do act," which add up to "to soften " It is often used with words that indicate an outcome or something harmful When you buy car insurance, you are trying to mitigate the risks involved with driving

 Mitigate - definition of mitigate by The Free Dictionary 1 to lessen in force or intensity; make less severe: to mitigate the harshness of a punishment 2 to make milder or more gentle; mollify 3 to become milder; lessen in severity mit`i•ga′tion, n mit′i•ga`tor, n usage: mitigate against (to weigh against) is widely regarded as an error

-MITIGATE definition and meaning | Collins English Dictionary USAGE mitigate, whose central meaning is “to lessen” or “make less severe,” is sometimes confused with militate, “to have effect or influence,” in the phrase mitigate against: This criticism in no way militates (not mitigates) against your going ahead with your research
+mitigate - WordReference. com Dictionary of English Mitigate, whose central meaning is "to lessen'' or "make less severe,'' is sometimes confused with militate, "to have effect or influence,'' in the phrase mitigate against: This criticism in no way militates (not mitigates) against your going ahead with your research